julianla/Twitter_Sentiment_Naive_Bayes_Classifier/README.md

 ## Usage

 First, download the training data, which is available here: [Sentiment140](http://help.sentiment140.com/for-students).
+Unzip the folder and move the file `training.1600000.processed.noemoticon.csv` to your project folder.
 Then, run the script in your command line using the following format:

 `python NB.py Number_of_training_examples_you_want_to_use`